RavensbourneWebMedia/MagazineMashUp/session 9/readme.md

 What is MAMP?

-I local host on your computer.
+It is local host on your computer (Mac of course).

 ### Download Bootstrap blog theme